Advance your practice. And your career.

 Applicants to the residency program must:

-Completed applications must be submitted by December 31, 2022, for start in Fall 2023.
+Completed applications must be submitted by the first Monday in December for the following year (Fall) start.

 Candidates who are preliminarily accepted by the PT Department will interview with one or more of our Residency clinical partners.